 Homeowners often ask us if they should include any extra fees – such as for cleaning or linens – in their rental prices.
 The fact is, there isn’t a right or wrong answer.
 (See our previous post about the pros and cons of charging an extra cleaning fee.)

-But if you DO charge any extra fees, you must make that very clear on your listing!
+But if you DO charge extra fees, you must make that very clear on your listing!
 Not doing so can be construed as false advertising.

 Where’s the appropriate place to note your extra fees?